Skip to main content

 Remind your child that feeling anxious is normal.
 Nervousness is a natural reaction to exams.

-The key is to put these nerves to positive use.
-Being reminded of what they do know and the time they have put into study can help them feel confident.
+The key is to put these feelings to positive use.
+You can help them feel confident by reminding them of what they do know and the time they have put into study.

 Relaxation techniques and mindfulness can also help to reduce anxiety and stress.